niclabs/docker/tchsm/demo-bind/README.md

 ### DNS Server

-The DNS Server runs an extension of the `tchsm lib` container which also has [Knot-DNS](https://www.knot-dns.cz/) installed.
+The DNS Server runs an extension of the `tchsm lib` container which also has [BIND](https://www.isc.org/downloads/bind/) and [OpenDNSSEC](https://www.opendnssec.org/) installed.

-The Knot DNS server uses the tchsm library as cryptographic backend for signing.
+The OpenDNSSEC DNS server uses the tchsm library as cryptographic backend for signing.

+/change/

 The demo only signs the exmaple.com zone manually, the knot server configuration is not intended to be used in production.
 For a full explanation of how to configure the knot server see [https://www.knot-dns.cz/docs/2.5/html/configuration.html](https://www.knot-dns.cz/docs/2.5/html/configuration.html)

-Before running the server we copy the configuration files from the `conf_files/knot` directory into the container.
+Before running the server we copy the configuration files from the `conf_files/bind` directory into the container.
  - `cryptoki.conf`: This file configures the master for the nodes and contains the master public and private keys, it also contains a list of all the nodes including their IP addresses, ports and public keys.
  - `knot.conf`: This file configures the knot DNS server.
 It specifies the port the server will listen, and the zones it will sign.
 In the demo we will only sign a dummy example.com manually.
  - `example.com`: File with the example.com DNS records.